 To most people, collecting extremely old vintage clothing is a weird hobby.
 Most people collect things so that they can use or display them.
 However, due to the fragile nature of Victorian and Edwardian clothes, they must spend most of their time being stored wrapped in acid free tissue paper and conservation quality boxes.
 Occasionally the boxes must be opened and the clothes refolded, but the collection is mostly enjoyed by looking at photographs of the pieces.
 However, Lori also enjoys being able to see the construction and details of the garments and uses them as inspiration for her fashion and costume designs.

 Since most Victorian women were very petite, and their corsets made them even smaller, it is hard to find models to wear most of these clothes.
 Heather, the model in the photos on this page, gave us the chance to see how some of these clothes really looked (and sounded) when being worn.
 Since then we have been helped by other models and we are always looking for other models to photograph some of the new items in the collection.
-If you are 5′-0″ to 5′-6″ and have a 26″ waist or smaller, live in either Humboldt or Mendocino counties and would like to model some Victorian clothes, please contact us.
+Mostly we are looking for models that are 5′-0″ to 5′-6″ and have a 26″ waist or smaller, live in either Humboldt or Mendocino counties.
+We have a few pieces to fit larger or taller models too, so if you would like to model some Victorian, Edwardian or later clothes, please contact us.

 A note on the dates used throughout this site: Unless specifically stated otherwise, the dates used are approximations based on researching the particular style.
 Some garments such as bodices can be dated pretty close, while other garments such as lingerie are harder to pinpoint exactly.
 Please keep this in mind as you view the collection.